harshjayprakash/experimental-blok/README.md

 </p>

-The "Canvas Grid" is a component that provides a coordinate grid, scaled at fifteen pixels or another specified value at startup via the CLI.
+The "Canvas Grid" is a component that provides a coordinate grid, scaled at fifteen pixels, or another specified value at startup via the CLI.
 This grid contains the box entity and a surface to create walls ("obstructs") that block the box's movement.

 * The canvas adapts to the full window client area.